AllamGowriSankar0001/React-Learning-Path/1.Basics/10.list-keys/README.md

 </ul>
 ```

+Why is this better?
-- ✔ Keys are unique
+- Keys are unique (each user has a different ID)
-- ✔ Stable across re-renders
-- ✔ Best practice

----
+- Keys are stable (the same user always has the same ID)
+- React can efficiently track which item is which

+This is the recommended approach.
+If your data doesn't have IDs, you might need to add them or use a library to generate them.

-## 6. Why Not Use Index as Key?
+## Why Not Use Index as Key?

 Using index can cause bugs when:

-- Items are added
+- Items are added to the list
-- Items are removed
+- Items are removed from the list
-- List is reordered
+- The list gets reordered

-### ❌ Problem Example
+Here's a problematic example:

 ```jsx
 {items.map((item, index) => (